ComradDoge/DogeEU4/README.md

 <img src=https://i.imgur.com/dAceBAG.png/>

+- 1.37.1 Update.
+- Further mission fixing done.
+- Nizwa fort now grants Omani marines privilege.
-- Bookmarks got pretty akin to how Anbennar has it.
+- Bookmarks got beautified akin to how Anbennar has it.
-- Generic mission modifier duration slightly increased.
+- Generic mission tweaks where some modifiers are now until end game.
 - Tweaked the sources of max_absolutism, with republics generally getting a nerf.

 # TODO